0xSickb0y/windcorp/README.md

 > https://www.trendmicro.com/en_us/research/17/e/rising-trend-attackers-using-lnk-files-download-malware.html

 I created a malicious `.lnk` file that exploits how Windows handles shortcut icons.
-By setting the icon path to a network share controlled by us, the target machine attempts to retrieve the icon, triggering NTLM authentication requests to our server.
-This allows us to capture the machine’s authentication credentials.
+By setting the icon path to a network share controlled by me, the target machine attempts to retrieve the icon, triggering NTLM authentication requests to my server.
+This allowed me to capture the machine’s authentication credentials.

 ![Pasted image 20240812183056](https://github.com/user-attachments/assets/4ef6ff3a-3735-4910-a755-a4466f31790e)